Marcgs96/Guild-Master/README.md

 ### Guild Master

 Guild Master is a fantasy game where the player takes control of a collective of heroes who are part of a brotherhood.
-The game consists of the heroes collecting the necessary resources to leave the expedition / mission, getting rewards with which the player can improve the guild / brotherhood and equipment improvements for the heroes.
+The game consists of the heroes collecting the necessary resources to complete the daily mission allowing the player gather rewards to improve the guild house building.
+Improving the guild house allows the player to recuit more heroes for the brotherhood making the guild stronger and respected.

 ## Game areas